tobykurien/Sparkler/README.md

 Sparkler uses best-of-breed technologies and is (currently) based on:

-* [Xtend] - is a flexible and expressive dialect of Java, which compiles into readable Java 5 compatible source code.
+* [Xtend] a flexible and expressive dialect of Java, which compiles into readable Java 5 compatible source code.
 Think: CoffeeScript for Java
-* [Spark] high-performance Sinatra-inspired web framework
+* [Spark] high-performance Sinatra-inspired web micro-framework
 * [Jetty] high-performance embedded server (supports servlets, SPDY, WebSockets)
 * [Mustache.java] for logic-less templating (with Django-style template inheritance)
 * [ActiveJDBC] ActiveRecord-style ORM library (using a modified fork)